niloufarmj/Hobby-Projects/README.md

 This is a starter project to learn game develoment in Unity Engine, implemented with C#.

 ### Features:
-1. Control the Jet pressing space to fly and right and left arrow keys to move right and left in respect.
+1. Control the Rocket pressing space to fly and right and left arrow keys to move right and left in respect.
-2. If the Jet collides with pink objects it loses.
+2. If the Rocket collides with pink objects it loses.
-3. If the Jet collides with green objects it proceeds to next level.
+3. If the Rocket collides with green objects it proceeds to next level.

 https://github.com/niloufarmj/Hobby-Projects/assets/46811379/92cc7912-5458-41c9-8145-bd2b1ca8b9dd